mindset-dojo/mindset-dojo.github.io/_forms/visionary.md

 ## Implementation

 Practicing Visionary is attracting the future while being present now.

-### Our Principles:

-- Relax Completely
-- Center with Intention
-- Meet Fear with Presence
-- Playful Resonance is Ki

-### Implementing the Principles
+### Implementing Our Principles

 Release tension by taking [One Breath](../one-breath), and allow the [Visionary](../visionary/) and [Collaborator](../collaborator/) energy to rush in.
 Use [Two Sides](../two-sides/) to perceive things as they are, not as you want them to be, and feel where they want to go.
 Then align your [Three Centers](../three-centers/) and act.
 Sense, not fantasize.
 Learn from fear, do not let it rule you.
 Let the future flow forth from resonance.